rdpantoja/clustering_variable_stars_2022/README.md

-# clustering_variable_stars_2022
+# Data and Visualizations of Pantoja et al. 2022 clustering analysis of variable Stars

-Additional datasets and plots for Pantoja et al. 2022
+See the asdasd.ipynb